BrainDynamicsUSYD/spikegrid/README.md

 #Documentation
 Some developer documentation can be auto-generated from the code using Doxygen with the following command: `make docs`

+other documentation is available in the wiki here: https://github.com/BrainDynamicsUSYD/spikegrid/wiki

 #Long term code cleanup tasks:

 Things that need to be done: